imc-trading/svlangserver/README.md

 ## Settings
 - `systemverilog.includeIndexing`: _Array_, Globs defining files to be indexed
+- `systemverilog.libraryIndexing`: _Array_, Globs defining library files to be added to verilator linting.
+It's useful when module name is not equal to filename.
 - `systemverilog.excludeIndexing`: _Array_, Exclude files from indexing based on glob
 - `systemverilog.launchConfiguration`: _String_, Command to run for launching verilator linting
   * Default: _verilator --sv --lint-only --Wall_